roman-milk/roman-milk.github.io/nieces-tight-cunt-needs-it-bad.md

+===

- ****** Niece's Tight Cunt Needs It Bad ****** byNonStopFunGuy© Heather promptly stuffed her two fingers into her pussy, drawing a squeek of excitement from herself.
+Heather promptly stuffed her two fingers into her pussy, drawing a squeek of excitement from herself.
 Uncle Jake's eyes stared at the tight of her teenage fingers disappearing into her pink pussylips, as if her cunt was swallowing them, then watching them re-emerge only to be shoved back inside.
 "Yeah, baby," he moaned, "do it, fuck youself -- now, tell me, who's Camille, what's she look like?"

  "Oh, fuck!"
 Heather grunted and winced, her pussy seemed so tight, yet it was so wet, she wanted to fuck him so badly.
 "Um -- Camille --" Her breaths were short, it was hard to talk, she just wanted to get laid.
 "Um -- she's a girl in my dorm -- she's hot, black hair, nice tits, hot ass, she's Latin."